SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 I wanted to explore this a bit more than that Atlassian article, and provide some alternate takes as well as some cultural impacts I've seen in places that follow "mini-waterfall" (i.e. waterfall, but in Scrum).
 I want to provide those that _aren't_ in QA with some insight into not just how these issues can affect the quality of the product, but also how they affect the _people_ in QA.
 I also want to help others identify where their potential frustrations may be coming from, help them articulate the source of the problem to others, as well as provide a solution to anyone experiencing these problems.

-I know this isn't a QA versus programmer issue, that the core issue negatively affects programmers, too, and I know that having the programmers write the checks, by itself, won't actually solve the core issue.
+I know this isn't a QA versus programmer issue.
+I know that the core issue negatively also affects programmers, and I know that having the programmers write the checks, by itself, won't actually solve the core issue.
 I'll be addressing the core issue, and explaining, at least at a surface level, how to solve it down below.

-I'm primarily focusing on the impact on QA here, because, as someone who comes from both camps, I see it disproportionately impacting QA far more than any other group, and on a much deeper level than making them work overtime every sprint.
+I'm primarily focusing on the impact on QA here, because, as someone who comes from both camps, I see it disproportionately impacting QA in a particularly egregious way, and on a much deeper level than just making them work overtime every sprint (although it does that, too).

 **Note:** To be clear, this is not an argument in support of TDD or TFD.
 While I believe those can contribute to overall productivity, this is only meant to highlight and explain the requirement that programmers must write the checks as they make their changes (not necessarily _before_, as per TDD/TFD), before they check them in for code review.
 {: .notice--info}